 4. Review any recommendations for plant improvements to support radiation safety and determine whether the decision based on these recommendations sufficiently supported radiation protection.

 d.
 Key Attribute - Human Performance for Occupational Radiation Safety.
 Worker performance has an obvious, important impact on work activities in radiological areas.
 Two of the major components are health physics technician (HPT) and general radiation worker (crafts) groups.
 Human performance is impacted by several vital factors -- qualification and training.
-The selection, qualification and training requirements for facility personnel are generally governed by a commitment in the plant technical specifications (to ANS standard).
+The selection, qualification and training requirements for facility personnel are generally governed by a commitment in the plant technical specifications (to an ANS standard).
 For HPTs and others, 10 CFR 50.120 (training rule) requires HPTs (including contractors) to be task qualified for their assigned normal and outage duties.

 The team members reviewing this key attribute should coordinate their activities to ensure that the following inspection requirements are addressed: